NetworkCurator/NetworkCurator.github.io/developer/index.md

 # Developer's guide

 The NetworkCurator is open-source software that you are free to use and modify.
-This chapter describes the organization of the project from a developer's point of view.
+Directories and files in the [github repository](https://github.com/NetworkCurator/NetworkCurator) hold fine-grained documentation.
+This online documenentation instead provides a high-level overview of the code.

 - [Code structure](server.html).
 This section outlines the directories and important files in the github repository.